pmean/build-website/text/05/OpenEndedQuestions.md

 You can and should use quote of particular comments that give your reader an idea of what the general tenor of the comments was like.
-Be sure, though, that you don\'t include any information that might violate patient confidentiality.
+Be sure, though, that you don't include any information that might violate patient confidentiality.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Survey design](../category/SurveyDesign.html).